cozy-labs/cozy-dev-docs/source/index.md

 # Getting Started

-This section is a quick tutorial showing off the different steps to start using Cozy as a development environment, making a simple app, and interact with your data.
+This section is a quick tutorial showing the different steps to start using Cozy as a development environment, making a simple app, and interact with your data.

 ## Set up the Development Environment

 Since Cozy is made from several pieces, we wrapped it into an **easy-to-use Virtual Machine**, so you don't clutter your local system.
-That also means you can use the operation system you like!
+This also means you can use the operating system you like!
 Well, there are obviously issues on Windows, so we will assume here that you use a **GNU/Linux system or Mac OS X**.

 The environment is made of two parts: the Virtual Machine itself - a fully installed Cozy platform - and a local Node.js tool called `cozy-dev` which will help you getting started and deploying your app to your Cozy.